MarlinFirmware/MarlinDocumentation/_basics/install_platformio_cli.md

 description:  Marlin Installation Quick Start Guide, PlatformIO CLI

 author: Bob-the-Kuhn
-contrib:
+contrib: ChrisBountalis
 category: [ articles, getting-started ]
 ---

-Before reading this article, you should have already read [Installing Marlin with PlatformIO](install_arduino.html).
+Before reading this article, you should have already read [Installing Marlin with PlatformIO](install_platformio.html).

 This article documents:
   * Invoking **PlatformIO** from the command line